SAP-samples/build-codejam/README.md

 #### Software
 A supported Web browser such as Google Chrome, Firefox etc

-No other pre-requisites as such, as you will be provided login credentials during the in person codejam and the underlying BTP environment is already configured with required services.
+No other prerequisites as such, as you will be provided login credentials during the in person codejam and the underlying BTP environment is already configured with required services.

 ## Feedback